Waffle the Wonder Dog

 Waffle the Wonder Dog is a British live action children's television series produced by Darrall Macqueen for CBeebies.
-It is aimed at four to seven year olds.
-The programme was first broadcast in February 2018 and it has since run to four seasons.
+It was aimed at four to seven year olds.
+The programme was first broadcast from 26 February 2018 until 5 April 2020.
+The Show has also aired on TVOKids in Canada.

 Synopsis

-Waffle is a talking dog (a red miniature poodle), who is adopted by the Brooklyn-Bell blended family after they find him in their house.
+Waffle is a talking dog (a red miniature poodle), who is adopted by the Brooklyn-Bell blended family after they find him in their new house.
 Waffle always causes trouble, especially with cat-loving neighbour Mrs Hobbs.